 The vision for the building is to provide everything within walking distance.
 On Level One there will be a grocery store plus other spaces for local businesses.
-On the east side of the building is an events area where rolling paned-glass garage doors go up for spring and summer events and closes for fall and winter events.
+On the east side of the building is an events area where rolling paned-glass garage doors go up for spring and summer events and close for fall and winter events.
 In the northeast corner is a workout area for the public and residents.
-Outside in the back on the northwest corner is a parking lot for patrons of the stores on Level One.
+Outside, in the back of the northwest corner, is a parking lot for patrons of the stores on Level One.

-Level two and three are apartments including a mix of studios, 1- and 2-bedroom spaces.
+Levels two and three are apartments, including a mix of studios, 1- and 2-bedroom spaces.
 On top of the building is a rooftop deck, a community garden offering free produce and a green space filled with a mix of pollinator plants and trees to reduce air pollution.
-The roof top also will include a space for residents and friends gather.
-An underground garage provides space for resident's cars and/or storage.
+The roof top will also include a space for residents and friends to gather.
+An underground garage provides space for residents' cars and/or storage.

 I didn’t know anything about Omaha’s history until this program.
 To the booming music and businesses all the way up 24th street to the bad history of racism down Lake Street.
 I want to save the district from gentrification so the city can light up again. -Jessica H.

 Not only did this program help me grow academically, but it also helped me socially.
 I realized that everyone has talents, and I should trust that they can use it well! -Myo S.

 Interviews - July 2021: